hashicorp/nomad/website/source/docs/agent/configuration/client.html.md

   receive work.
 This may be specified as an IP address or DNS, with or without the port.
 If the port is omitted, the default port of `4647` is used.

+- `server_join` `(map[string]string` - Specifies the list of server information
+  to retry joining.
+The fields contained are:

+  - `retry_join` `(array<string>: [])` - Specifies a list of server
+    addresses to retry joining if the first attempt fails.
+The list of addresses will be tried in the order specified, until one succeeds.
+After one succeeds, no further addresses will be contacted.
+This is useful for cases where we know the address will become available eventually.

+  - `retry_interval` `(string: "30s")` - Specifies the time to wait between retry
+    join attempts.

+  - `retry_max` `(int: 0)` - Specifies the maximum number of join attempts to be made before exiting with a return code of 1.
+By default, this is set to 0 which is interpreted as infinite retries.

 - `state_dir` `(string: "[data_dir]/client")` - Specifies the directory to use
  to store client state.
 By default, this is - the top-level [data_dir](/docs/agent/configuration/index.html#data_dir) suffixed with